mmccoyd/hillside_dactyl_50/Readme.md

 -   A [Dactyl](https://github.com/adereth/dactyl-keyboard) style thumb cluster
     with a pressing-down motion not a
     gripping one.
--   Choc 18 x 17 mm spacing.
+-   Choc v1 18 x 17 mm spacing, often nicer for medium or smaller hands.
 -   Wireless focused, yet with a wired split USB-C with ESD protection.
 -   An external switches header for foot pedals, but case drilling would be needed.